 - 1) Continued development of cycle network and identification of routes should be prioritised based on;

 - Number of casualties/ fatalities

 - Existing cycle flow

 - Links to existing cycle network

 - Links to areas of greatest deprivation

 - Access to partnership funding

-- 2) Cycle network development will include the following;
+- 2) Cycle network development will include the following1;

-- 3) Further roll out of the A-Stars programme to encourage an increase in safe active travel by Walsall school children and young people. - 4) Increase car speed restrictions particularly around schools.
+- 3) Further roll out of the A-Stars programme to encourage an increase in safe active travel by Walsall school children and young people. - 4) Increase car speed restrictions particularly around schools. - Playing pitches can play an important role increasing participation in sport and physical activity by providing accessible spaces for local residents to participate in activities. - The location and accessibility of playing pitches to the local community remains an important factor when considering local provision and applying local standards.